IEP_main_banner

 The aim of the project is to develop an advanced redox battery based on new, water-soluble, inexpensive organic electrolytes compatible with the optimized membrane.

-Development of advanced flow-through electrochemical energy storages - TAČR, 01.
+ADFLOW - Development of advanced flow-through electrochemical energy storages - TAČR, 01.
 08. 2019 - 31.12.
 2023

-The aim of the project is the development of advanced energy storages using high-capacity cathodes based on an oxygen electrode.
+The aim of the project is the development of advanced energy storage using high-capacity cathodes based on an oxygen electrode.
 Two groups of systems will be studied: Metal-air and organic-air and research into so-called high-performance flow cell bundles.

 Research team